 11 You Should Be Saving 10 Percent Of Your Salary

-While you should be saving your money, putting away exactly 10 percent of your salary isn't the right fit for everyone.
+should be saving your money, putting away exactly 10 percent of your salary isn't the right fit for everyone.
 "Save as much as you possibly can, be it 10 percent or 40 percent," Nicole White, editor of Millennial-centric personal finance site, Sapling, tells Bustle.
 "There's no magic percentage.
 The right number is the most you can."
+12 You Need To Be Rich To Invest

 I was always told that as long as I kept a clean driving record, my insurance wouldn't go up, but here's some terrible news: that's not necessarily true.